 In addition, ISOC has also recently funded programs in developing countries to increase awareness of and access to the IETF’s activities.
 The IETF also indirectly supports ISOC educational and policy efforts through its RFCs, such as RFCs 1984 and 2804 and by writing technical briefings.

-This entry was posted by the ISOC Elections Committee on Friday, March 14th, 2008 at 6:37 am.
+This entry was posted by the ISOC Elections Committee on Tuesday, April 19th, 2011 at 7:42 am.
 You can follow any responses to this entry through the RSS 2.0 or Atom 1.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.